-Three Qualities Part 2
+Three Qualities, Part II

 Two of the three qualities that we have found lead to a company’s success work hand-in-hand, yet they’re significantly different.